Coffee2CodeNL/gebaar-libinput/README.md

 9. Run `nano ~/.config/gebaar/gebaard.toml` (or vim, if you like it better)
 10. Add the snippet below to `gebaard.toml`
 11. Configure commands to run per direction
+12. Add yourself to the `input` group with `usermod -a -G input $USER`
-12. Run Gebaar in some startup file via `gebaard -b`
+13. Run Gebaar via some startup file by adding `gebaard -b` to it
+14. Reboot and see the magic

 ```toml
 [commands.swipe.three]